WalletScrutiny/WalletScrutinyCom/_hardware/stepansnigirev.stm32f769disco.diy.md

 ## Verdict

-This project hasn't been updated for more than 2 years.
-This is a **do-it-yourself** project.
+This **do-it-yourself** project hasn't been updated for more than 2 years.